 Where can I get evidence?
-Some items we used that you might not have thought of.
+Some items we used for the de facto visa that you might not have thought of.

 - Have you travelled with your partner on train journeys, or used the Sydney Opal/Melbourne Myki/ another transport system together?
 You can request a copy of your transactions from the company showing that you swiped your tickets at the same place and proving you were together.